TobseTobse/DD-WRT_NordVPN/README.md

 This script switches the VPN server to one of the servers in the serverconfigs directory (e.g. `vpn ca0006tcp` or `vpn nl0053udp`).
 When you call the script with `vpn rnd` it will switch to a randomly selected VPN server from the list in the serverconfigs directory, respecting the rules defined in the configuration to either only connect to a server from a list of desired countries or to avoid connections to a server from a list of specified countries (this is default).

+`startup`

+This script should be invoked when the router boots up.
+It's main purpose is to clean up lock files and to start the MAC randomizer if desired.

+`randommac`

+This script is called by the startup script by default.
+When executed, it changes the MAC address of the WiFi interface to a randomly generated value.
+If you hide the SSID of your WiFi, there's no way for Google or other evil forces to reuse your router as an anchor for geolocation or worse.
+We recommend doing this, regardless if you hide your SSID or not.
+You could disable this function with a _myconfig_ override if desired.

+`update`

+This script should be called automatically by the cron demon and updates all scripts in /jffs/usr/bin from GitHub for you (best every night).

 ### Updating the server configuration files